 Marvin I. Schotland is president and chief executive officer of the Jewish Community Foundation of Los Angeles, the largest central clearinghouse for Jewish philanthropists in Southern California.

 Mr. Schotland began his tenure at The Foundation in May 1989 as executive vice president after having served four years as the executive director of the Jewish Community Foundation of Greater Metrowest, New Jersey.
 He was previously executive director of the Jewish Community Foundation of Southern Arizona for two years.
-During his tenure at The Foundation, its assets have grown from $90 million to more than $1 billion.
+During his 32-year tenure at The Foundation, its assets have grown from $90 million to more than $1.4 billion.

 A native of Youngstown, Ohio, Mr. Schotland earned his bachelor's degree and law degree from the University of Cincinnati.
 He was an assistant attorney general for the state of Ohio and was in private legal practice in Tucson, Arizona specializing in income and estate tax planning.
 He also has been co-adjunct professor at the University of Arizona and at Rutgers State University.
 Mr. Schotland received an honorary doctorate from American Jewish University in 2019.

-Mr. Schotland has served as chair of the Board of Southern California Grantmakers (SCG), a regional membership association representing the full spectrum of the philanthropic community including private independent foundations, family foundations, corporate foundations and giving programs, community foundations, public foundations, private operating foundations and individual philanthropists.
+Mr. Schotland has served as chair of the Board of Southern California Grantmakers (SCG), a regional membership association representing the full spectrum of the philanthropic community including private independent foundations, family foundations, corporate foundations and giving programs, community foundations, public foundations, private operating foundations, and individual philanthropists.
 He is a member of the Board of Advisors of the University of Southern California's Center on Philanthropy and Public Policy and has served as a member of the Board of Directors of the Jewish Funders Network.
 He serves on the Board of Directors of 35 family foundations.
-Mr. Schotland and his wife, Sandy, have two children and three grandchildren.
+Mr. Schotland and his wife, Sandy, have two children and four grandchildren.